microsoft/cpp_client_telemetry/README.md

 ## Built With

-Please follow `Getting started` instructions to learn how to build using various compilers.
+Please follow [Getting started](https://microsoft.sharepoint.com/teams/1ds.sdk.cpp/SitePages/Home.aspx) instructions to learn how to build.

-We support building on:
+We support building SDK on:
 * Windows with Visual Studio 2017
 * Windows with cmake + llvm-clang compiler
 * Linux with gcc
-*

-* Link to some dependency manager
-* Link to some framework or build tool
-* Link to some compiler, linting tool, bundler, etc
+* Mac OS X with cmake and XCode standard clang compiler

 ## Contributing